© 2021, Leonard Earl Johnson, All Rights Reserved

 💙

-Falsely promised on Lafayette's outdoor International Stage, a block from where we were standing at the Rosa Parks Transportation Centre's Amtrak stop.
+Falsely promised on Lafayette's outdoor International Stage, a block from where we were standing at the Rosa Parks Transportation Centré Amtrak Stop.

 A bronze statue of Rosa Parks sitting on a bus seat ~ today wearing a blue COVID mask ~ watched.
 The seat by her side was empty.
-Tourists sometimes sit there and have their picture taken.
+Tourists sometimes sat there to have their picture taken.
 None of the red ladies did this.
 Their leader walked among them and gathered Norma's handouts.
 Two refused to turn over theirs.
-They were asked to remove their sashes and signs reading, 'Committee to Revive the War in Vietnam.'
+They were asked to remove their sashes reading, 'Committee to Revive the War in Vietnam.'
 Then they were moved to the rear of the group.

-They all departed for a late lunch at Dwyers Café on Jefferson Street.
-Norma lit a Camel and we walked over to Rêve Coffee Roasters on that Great Artway.
+They all departed for a late lunch at Dwyer's Café on Jefferson Street.
+Norma lit a Camal and we walked over to Rêve Coffee Roasters on that same great art way of a street.

-Two days later we returned to the Rosa Parks Centre and watched the Red Ladies boarding the train for Lake Charles, Louisiana. ~ www.LEJ.world✍
+Two days later we returned to the Rosa Parks Centré and watched the Red Ladies boarding the train for Lake Charles, the town Louisiana's Washington delegation and FEMA forgot after their hurricane.

 |